KeenRivals/brashear.me/content/2014-07-30-remove-all-drivers-from-a-windows-image-by-a-certain-vendor.markdown

----
-layout: post
-title: "Remove All Drivers from a Windows Image by a Certain Vendor"
+title: Remove All Drivers from a Windows Image by a Certain Vendor
 date: 2014-07-30 18:23:29 -0400
-comments: true
-categories: [ deployment, sysadmin, dism, powershell ]
+tags: deployment, sysadmin, dism, powershell
----

 For when you find that you just need to remove *all* of the drivers from a captured image, or only those of certain makes.
 PowerShell makes it easy to script this removal so you aren't manually typing a ton of dism commands.
 I found myself needing to purge some problematic Intel drivers from an image in order to get USB working on some of our older machines.
 I found that it is possible to remove all drivers from a mounted Windows image and then commit the changes back to the captured WIM completely in PowerShell.
 Read on if you need the skinny.